kaelynj/sanctuary-amongst-the-stars/Game Mechanics/The Mesh/Hacking/System Subversion.md

 # Force Re-Authentication
 ---
-While sniffing a target, you can break the connection and force them to re-authenticate in order to capture their login credentials ([[Devices & Authentication#Sniffing|Sniffing]]).
+While sniffing a target, you can break the connection and force them to re-authenticate in order to capture their login credentials ([[Devices#Sniffing|Sniffing]]).
 This requires winning a [[Hacking]] against the authenticating firewall.

 # Hide File or Process
 ---